aekhatean/store-front-api/README.md

 ### Executing program

-this application runs on localhost on port 3000, Ways to use this API through terminal:
+this application runs on localhost on port 3000, and postgresql runs on 5432, Ways to use this API through terminal:

 - To run this code for production: